neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/sparse-transfer-learning-bert-python.md

 model_path = zoo_model.training.path
 ```

-Additionally, we will see that SparseML allows you to apply model distillation during the fine-tuning process, which can help increase accuracy.
+Additionally, SparseML allows you to apply model distillation from a dense teacher model during the fine-tuning process.
+This is an optional step, but it can help increase accuracy.

 For SST2, there is a [dense BERT-base](https://sparsezoo.neuralmagic.com/models/nlp%2Fsentiment_analysis%2Fobert-base%2Fpytorch%2Fhuggingface%2Fsst2%2Fbase-none) trained on SST2, identified by the following stub:

 ```bash
 zoo:nlp/sentiment_analysis/obert-base/pytorch/huggingface/sst2/base-none